flashlight/flashlight/README.md

 #### With a From-Source Flashlight Installation

-If using an in-source installation of Flashlight, Flashlight will be found automatically by CMake:
+If using a from-source installation of Flashlight, Flashlight will be found automatically by CMake:
 ```shell
 cd project && mkdir build && cd build
 cmake ..